 Olmsted County and Rochester Salvation Army assistance programs.

 In an emergency, assistance may be offered from the Olmsted County Salvation Army.
 Case managers will try to help those low income families that are in a crisis and also direct the client to long range solutions.
-The non-profit partners with the Good Samaritan Clinic on medical or dental care, they offer lunches and meals, as well as financial aid for rent and utility bills.
-Other aid is administered too.
+The non-profit partners with the Good Samaritan Clinic on medical or dental care, they offer lunches and meals, as well as financial aid for paying rent and utility bills.
+Other aid is administered too from the Salvation Army in the Rochester Minnesota region.

 Rochester Salvation Army Emergency Assistance can include grants as well as material goods.
 When it comes to paying bills, there may be funds for rent or utility costs as part of HeatShare.
 Vouchers for gasoline or a ride may also be given to job interview.